 About

-This blog is about the lives of Thomas and Lucy Atkinson, explorers of Siberia and Central Asia.
-Thomas Witlam Atkinson travelled to Russia in 1846 with the intention of making sketches in Siberia.
-In St Petersburg he met Lucy Sherrard Finley, whom he later married.
-Together they spent almost six years travelling through southern Siberia, present-day Kazakhstan, Mongolia and Djungaria in northern Xinjiang.
+This blog started as a blog about the lives of Thomas and Lucy Atkinson, explorers of Siberia and Central Asia.
+Thomas Witlam Atkinson travelled to Russia in 1846 where he met Lucy Sherrard Finley, whom he later married.
+Together they spent almost six years travelling through the remotest parts of southern Siberia, present-day eastern Kazakhstan, Mongolia and Djungaria in northern Xinjiang.
 Thomas wrote two books about their travels and Lucy also wrote what is one of the earliest travel books by a woman.

 5 thoughts on “About